 "Grandma," suck, suck, "there's no gristmills no more.
 It's 1961.
 Jeez."

 "No gristmill?"
 Grandma would open her eyes.
 "You're right, son; tweren't no mill; twas a castle Elsa and I would ride to.
 Of course, I used a saddle.
 But not that Elsa--a real berserker, that one.
 Oh, you should a seen it; stone, rising up.
 No, I'm sure it's come down now.
 Everything with a story to it's come down now.
 Well, exceptin' out west.
-Say, young man, what you say we bust out of this one-church town, catch us a train west?"
+Say, young man, what you say we bust out of this one-church town, catch us a passenger train west?"

 "No train?
 Huh, not surprising.
 That oaf of a father of yours, moving to a town with no . . .
 And you, all sickly all the time.
 No wonder, with no warmth to come home to, no hearth.
 When I was a kid, we took to looking into a fire of an evening.
 It's in fires you see stuff.
 That's why you're sickly, son; you got no fire to look into.
 No, I wouldn't blame you one bit if you went out to the barn about now, put that rope in the mow to good use."